marskar/BIOF309_Fall2017/Syllabus.md

 Course Description
 ------------------

+This course is designed for non-programmers, biologists, or those without specific knowledge of python to learn how to program.
+Week by week we will slowly build up your skills and understanding of programming and the python language.
+As with learning any language you will get as much out of this class as you put in more effort.
+There will be in class demonstrations and Homework most weeks for you to practice and learn at your own pace.

 Learning Objectives
 -------------------

 By the end of this course you should be able to:

 1. Look at a task and determine if you can or should automate it
-2. Create working python programs using the basic features of the python language
+2. Create working python programs
-3. Understand the difference between different sets of objects in the python programming language (list, dictionary)
+3. Understand the difference between different object types in python (i.e. lists, dicts)
-4. Do basic data analysis with python using numpy, pandas
+4. Do basic data analysis with python
-5. Plot data using python
-6. Write bioinformatics programs utilizing the biopython package
+5. Write bioinformatics programs utilizing the biopython package

 Logistics
 ---------

-This is a 13 week course starting on the 14th September 2016, and finishing on December 14th 2016.
-Classes will take place between 5:30pm and 7:30pm each Wednesday in the Rathskeller of Building 60.
+This is a 14 week course starting on the 1st Feb 2017, and finishing on 3rd May 2017.

+Meeting Time and Place: 3:30 Section -
+Meeting Time and Place: 5:30 Section -

 Attendance in class is strongly recommended; however, we realize other commitments will occasionally prevent attendance.
 Class materials will generally be sent to all learners via email.